iamrafiul/AWS-S3-Wrapper-using-Boto3/README.md

 ### Functionalities:
 #### Creating S3 resource and client
-Resource and client are created during the construction of class.
+Resource and client are created once during the construction of class and will be available throughout the program lifecycle.
 ```
 def __init__(self):
     self.s3 = boto3.resource('s3')